WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Badass Normal: Takes down two Brutes by herself and wounds several others with just a shotgun and a pistol, and even briefly holds her own against the Arbiter.

-- Calling The Old Lady Out: One of her last letters to Halsey was basically this.
+- Calling the Old Woman Out: One of her last letters to Halsey was basically this.

 - Character Death: In Halo 3, courtesy of Truth shooting five Spiker rounds into her back.